All your missed questions are saved

 The Texas DMV written driving test has 30 multiple-choice questions based on the official driver’s manual (Texas DMV Handbook (TX Driver's Manual) 2025).
 The passing score is 70%.

 This is our second of five Texas Permit Practice Tests.
 All our permit practice tests have been designed to help aspiring drivers like you pass the DMV knowledge test on their first try.
-These practice tests are up to date as of May {current year} and also based on the official Texas driver’s manual.
+These practice tests are up to date as of September 2025 and also based on the official Texas driver’s manual.
 All 20 questions on this practice test are multiple choice.
 You must choose the best or most complete answer for each question.

 Feel free to ask our AI Assistant for help if you get stuck on a question.
 You can ask it to give you a hint or discuss the question in more depth.
 If you still miss the question, the AI Assistant will provide you with the correct answer and an explanation.
 Watch the Progress Bar to keep track of your score.
 Each driving test question you answer correctly will turn green, and each question you get wrong will turn red.